 Excerpt from "Claire Paugam - Attempting the Embrace" by Barabara Valentina Umbigo art and design magazine Portugal 2017

-In my perception, looking at a stone triggers a visual analogy: the texture of it immediately conjures up the image of raw flesh.
+I use visual analogy as a creative process, in my perception, looking at a stone triggers a visual analogy: the texture of it immediately conjures up the image of raw flesh.

 For reasons I cannot explain, my eyes happen to recognize something of an ‘in-between texture’ in it.
 My favourite definition of analogy was formulated by Michel Foucault; in his words, it is “an unceasing tension between the two edges of an abyssal valley” which creates ”a wonderful battle of resemblances”.
-Transgressing the boundaries and differences we establish between objects, extrapolating appearances and textures, enables me to find their hidden coherency.
+Transgressing the boundaries and differences we establish between objects, extrapolating appearances and textures, enables me to find their hidden coherence.